Summary of this section

 Part III, Environmental Protection Act 1990 in outline

-In order to understand the detail on any issue covered by the EPA 1990, it is ultimately necessary closely to scrutinise the Parliamentary text (which cannot be covered in full here).
-Nevertheless it is possible sufficiently to explain the overall scheme of the EPA 1990, including issues raised by the question how to enforce an order requiring the recipient to comply with an order.
+In order to understand the detail on any issue covered by the EPA 1990, it is necessary closely to scrutinise the Parliamentary text for detail (which cannot be covered in full here).
+Nevertheless, it is possible to provide a good working explanation of the overall scheme of this part of the EPA 1990 and its most important characteristics.

-The central notion of Part III of the EPA 1990 is that the acts which can be the target of an abatement notice under s.80 (or alternatively by way of the private s.82 procedure) are those which give rise either to (a) some threat to health or disease or (b) discomfort or serious inconvenience in the use and enjoyment of one’s premises (including physical damage).
+The central notion of Part III of the EPA 1990 is that the acts which can be the target of an abatement notice under s.80 (or alternatively by way of the private s.82 procedure) are those which give rise either to (a) some threat to health or disease or (b) discomfort or serious inconvenience in the use and enjoyment of one’s land and premises (including physical damage).

-A significant difference between a nuisance at common law and a statutory nuisance is that in certain critical circumstances within the statutory nuisance regime, the fact that a person is using “best practicable means” means that that the recipient of an abatement notice will be exonerated.
+A significant difference between a nuisance at common law and a statutory nuisance is that in certain critical circumstances within the statutory nuisance regime, the fact that a person is using “best practicable means” means that the recipient of an abatement notice will be exonerated.
 This gives a significant advantage to a defendant which is not available in private nuisance proceedings, especially to a defendant which is operating “industrial, trade or business premises”.

-Provision is made for “best practicable means” in an interpretation section at s.79(9), EPA 1990, by way of the statutory rules under the Appeals Regulations 1995 (which govern an appeal against an abatement notice) and then by s.80(7),(8) EPA 1990 which provide for the use of “best practicable means” as a defence when it comes to criminal enforcement.
+Provision for best practicable means is made in an interpretation section at s.79(9), EPA 1990, by way of the statutory rules under the Appeals Regulations 1995 (which govern an appeal against an abatement notice) and then by s.80(7),(8) EPA 1990 which provide for the use of “best practicable means” as a defence when it comes to criminal enforcement.
 Under the section 82 procedure, s.82(9),(10) have the same function as s.80(7),(8).
 The defence is not available in private nuisance proceedings in the civil courts.

-The section 82 procedure (“persons aggrieved of a statutory nuisance”) will be dealt with separately below.
-It can be very effective when properly pursued by a private individual acting on his/her own behalf (with or without lawyers).
+The section 82 procedure (“persons aggrieved of a statutory nuisance”) is dealt with separately below.

 What are statutory nuisances: the prescribed categories?